phphd/exception-handler/README.md

                     - doctrine_transaction
 ```

-The core principle of exception handling revolves around the idea of exceptions being dispatched to their corresponding
+The core principle of exception handling revolves around the idea that exceptions are dispatched to the corresponding
-bus, therefore each message bus must define respective exception bus.
+bus to be handled.
+There must be one exception bus per one origin bus.

-The exception bus name convention is straightforward:`command.bus` exceptions are forwarded
+The exception bus name convention is straightforward: `command.bus` exceptions are forwarded
 into `command.exception.bus`.

 ```yaml